DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 ##### What Do We Do About It?
 - We need to build the *expectation* for the player that the narrative elements are a non-negotiable core part of the game and not just something that happens on the side.
+- We need to develop a strong and consistent way of presenting all of these to the player.

+##### Your Task
+Essentially, I need you to brainstorm different ways

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay